CHAPTER 5

 "And every creature which is in heaven, and on the earth, and under the earth, and such as are in the sea, and all that are in them, heard I saying, Blessing, and honour, and glory, and power, be unto Him that sitteth upon the throne, and unto the Lamb for ever and ever."

-In verses 8-10 of this chapter, we studied about the twenty-four elders and the four beasts worshipping the Lamb.
-In verses 11-12 we read about all the angels worshipping the Lamb.
-Now we are reading about every creature that will worship the Lamb.
+In verses 8-10 of this chapter, we studied about the twenty-four elders and the four beasts worshipping the "Lamb".
+In verses 11-12 we read about all the angels worshipping Jesus, the "Lamb".
+Now we are reading about every creature that will worship the "Lamb of God".

-The second part is that every creature and every thing that has life will also worship the Lamb.
-All the stars, planets, milky ways, etc. will be praising the Lamb.
-There was a conference held back in 2011 of the 'Desiring God National Conference' in Minnesota.
-Louie Giglio amazed all the people there when he played audio tapes verifying the sounds that our outer space makes.
+The second point is that every creature and everything that has life will also worship the "Lamb".
+All the stars, planets, milky ways, etc. will be praising the "Lamb".
+There was a conference held in Minnesota back in 2011 called the 'Desiring God National Conference'.
+Louie Giglio amazed all the people there when he played audio tapes verifying the sounds that outer space makes.
 The audio tapes that Mr. Giglio played revealed both rhythm and melody from the planets, stars, etc., singing praise to their Creator.

 A part of Psalm 65:12 states that "...the little hills rejoice on every side..."
 Psalm 65:13 says: "The pastures are clothed with flocks; the valleys are also covered over with corn; they shout for joy, they also sing."